-Description – The diamond plate design is one of the best floor tile patterns available and our most popular pattern for use as a garage flooring.
-It not only has tough appearance for use in heavy duty commercial/industrial/ work shop settings, it also provides for a non slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
-Cutting of these tiles to custom fit them to your room can be easily done with a fresh utility knife and straight edge like a yard stick or ruler.
+Description – The diamond plate design is one of the best floor tile patterns available and our most popular pattern for use as garage flooring.
+It not only has a tough appearance for use in heavy-duty commercial/industrial/ workshop settings, but it also provides for a non-slip surface in case the flooring is spilled on and/or gets wet by water, oil, or other liquids.
+Cutting of these tiles to custom fit them into your room can be easily done with a fresh utility knife and straight-edge like a yardstick or ruler.

 Recommended Uses – Diamond plate tiles are truly a multiuse tile option.
 These tiles are most often used as garage floor tiles but have been used successfully in gyms, workout rooms, tool sheds, as trade show flooring, auto dealership show rooms, retail stores, and auto show display floors.

 Note: Flex Tile colors are produced in batches, which can lead to color variations in your order.
 All colors may present some color variation, but black, dark gray, and light gray can produce the most.
 These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
 This, in turn, gives you the greatest chance to keep continuity across your floor.
 Batching will also affect color variation between samples and your order with black, dark gray, and light gray showing the most variation.

 In Stock - Ships between Dec 7 - 7